landeholt/dd2482-course-automation/contributions/course-automation/johnlan/readme.md

 ## Description

-111111
-In order to alleviate __redundant work__ for this course TAs I propose to automate verification of the following mandatory parts for ["course-automation"](https://github.com/landeholt/dd2482-course-automation):
+In order to alleviate __redundant work__ for this course TAs I propose to automate verification of the following mandatory parts for ["course-automation"](#):

 -   timeliness: the automation is done before the __first task__ deadline (in order to be useful for the course) The first task deadline should be a set as a variable that can be changed for each year.
 If the final pull request to this repo is after __first task__, the pull request should become invalid.